-A general power of attorney form allows a person (“agent”) and make financial decisions for someone else (“principal”).
-It is a non-durable form that automatically cancels immediately if the principal should become incapacitated.
-Although, the form must be signed in the same method as a Durable Power of Attorney with two (2) witnesses, a notary public, or both.
+A general power of attorney form allows a person (agent) to make financial decisions for someone else (principal).
+It is a non-durable form that automatically terminates if the principal should become incapacitated.
+However, the form must be signed in the same method as a Durable Power of Attorney with two (2) witnesses, a notary public, or both.

 - New Hampshire